History of the Jews in Serbia: Principality of Serbia

 Many Jews were involved in the Serbian Revolution, by supplying arms to the local Serbs, and the Jewish communities faced brutal reprisal attacks from the Ottoman Turks.
-In 1804, when Karađorđe's forces invaded the Ottoman fortress of Smederevo, the Jews were expelled from Šabac and Požarevac.
+In 1804, when regolutionary forces under Karađorđe attacked the Ottoman fortress of Smederevo, the Jews were expelled from Šabac and Požarevac.
 After Belgrade was liberated, the Jews fell victim to decades of discriminatory taxation and residential restrictions.
-During the liberation of Belgrade, contrary to the strict orders issued by Serb leader Karađorđe, some of the rebels destroyed Jewish shops and synagogues.
-Some Jews were killed and a part of them was forcibly baptised.
+Contrary to the orders issued by Karađorđe, some of the rebels destroyed Jewish shops and synagogues in the town while some Jews were killed while a part of them was forcibly baptised.
 Elsewhere in Serbia, Serb rebels expelled Jews from towns and small places.